sole/berlin-webaudio-hackday-2014/outline.md

 ## Altering the sound: 3D and FX time!

-Other node types and what can we do with them? gain, delay, filter, panning, reverb
+Other node types and what can we do with them? delay, filter, panning, reverb

 very useful for games because you can just USE those instead of writing the DSP code yourself! plus optimised and give a more realistic touch.
 Experimenting with 3D sound is also a new thing!